 - 1 1/2 cups cheddar cheese (shredded)

 - 1/2 cup mozzarella cheese (shredded)

-Preheat the oven to 400° F. Oil a 9 or 10" casserole dish and set aside.
+Preheat the oven to 400 F. Oil a 9 or 10-inch casserole dish and set aside.

-Warm the olive oil a chefs pan or large, deep skillet set over medium-high heat.
+Warm the olive oil in a chef's pan or large, deep skillet set over medium-high heat.

 Add the onion and saute until soft and translucent, about 5 to 8 minutes.

 Add the garlic, scallions, and cumin, and saute about a minute more, or until fragrant.

 Stir in the black beans, tomato sauce, and salsa, lower the heat, and simmer, stirring frequently, for about 5 minutes.
 Remove from the heat.

 Cover the bottom of the baking dish with 4 tortillas, overlapping or trimming to fit if necessary (if you are using a rectangular or oblong dish, you may want to cut a couple of the tortillas in half to get a better fit; don't worry if the tortillas don't cover the entire dish.)

 Toss the cheeses together in a small bowl.